Joy has been a goat lover and cheese lover for 20 years. She enjoys experimenting with making her own cheeses and dairy products.

-Making raw yogurt is one of the best things you can do for your and your family's health.
-Raw milk of any kind has many health benefits, including being easier to digest than processed milk, and raw milk yogurt retains many of these benefits.
-Daily eating of yogurt has been linked to longevity and a high quality of life and health.
+Making raw yogurt is one of the best things you can do for your health, as well as the health of your family.
+Raw milk of any kind has many benefits, primarily related to it being easier to digest than processed milk, and raw milk yogurt retains many of these benefits.
+Eating yogurt daily has been linked to longevity and a high quality of life and health.

 These benefits are easy to get by making your own raw milk yogurt.

 What You'll Need to Make Raw Goat's Milk Yogurt

 I will be demonstrating the process with goats milk, but any kind of raw milk should work.

 The tools and ingredients you'll need are simple and few:

 - Yogurt starter, or a good quality, plain yogurt with live cultures - you can buy some from almost any grocery store to get started.
 Once you've made yogurt, you can save back a little from each batch to use as the starter for the next.